-The Eastern Coyote
+The Eastern Coyote / Coywolf

-Eastern Coyote Information:
+Eastern Coyote / Coywolf Information:

-God’s Dog in 1998, I was hooked.
+I find coyotes completely fascinating.
+They are smart, beautiful, clever and yes, wily.
+I can’t put my finger on the moment my intrigue of, and respect for them really blossomed, but I know that by the time I had finished Hope Ryden’s book God’s Dog in 1998 I was hooked.
 When I entered Antioch University at New England to pursue a Master’s of Science degree in Conservation Biology, I knew that I wanted this animal to be the focus of my independent studies, and worked over the next few years to learn as much about them as I could.
-After several seasons of tracking their movements in northern Massachusetts, scouring scientific journals and a trip to Yellowstone National Park to study them and their larger cousins the gray wolf, I felt like I had made some inroads into understanding coyotes.
+After several seasons of tracking their movements in northern Massachusetts, scouring scientific journals, and a trip to Yellowstone National Park to study them and their larger cousins the gray wolf, I felt like I had made some inroads into understanding Canis latrans.

 As a caveat to the above statement however, I will say that it is hard to remain completely objective towards a creature I am not only passionate about, but which still continues to receive so much negative press.
 As a naturalist I believe it is important to share the factual information I have acquired about coyotes – both to counter the sometimes overblown and negative misconceptions people have about them, and to give people a view into a small but detailed part of the natural world.
-It is my hope that through teaching about them, my passion for coyotes will eventually be shared by others.

 Coyotes

-Coyotes outside our window tonight;
+Coyotes outside my window tonight;

 a yip, a howl, in the veiled moonlight.